LiliBruk2/100-days-of-code/r1-log.md

 **Thoughts**: Really itching to build my portfolio and get to the next stage of preparing for a job search.

 **Link(s) to work**: [CSS Grid course](https://CSSGrid.io)

+### Day 4: March 27, 2018

+**Today's Progress**: Cranked through all but a few exercises of Wes Bos's CSS Grid course.
+Also solved the "Valid Parentheses" challenge on Codewars and graduated to 6 kyu!

+**Thoughts**: I started worrying about browser support of CSS Grid and considered not using it to design my portfolio layout.
+After some research on [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/CSS_Grid_and_Progressive_Enhancement), [Can I Use](https://caniuse.com/#feat=css-grid), and [this blog](https://hacks.mozilla.org/2016/08/using-feature-queries-in-css/) by Jen Simmons, I'm less worried about and will be going for it.
+I'm sure there'll be some support headaches to work out, but that's all a part of it!